 Mentorship is intended for Western Dakota Technical Institute faculty who are working toward their first post-secondary credential with the State of South Dakota through the Office of Career and Technical Education.
+The course will include various credential with the State of South Dakota through the Office of Career and Technical Education.
 The course will include various topics such as advising, exam writing, managing difficult students, assessment, et cetera to help the faculty member to be a successful instructor.

-ED 106 SUCCESSFUL TEACHING APPROACHES FOR DISTANCE LEARNING
+SUCCESSFUL TEACHING APPROACHES FOR DISTANCE LEARNING